stanford-policylab/opp/py/data_readme_template.md

 - subject race is based on RACE in the raw data and passed through as raw_race
 - violation is a concatenation of `Violation Description X` where X is 1 to 9
 - type is based on `Violation Description 1`
+- 2015 and 2017 only have data for part of the year

 ## New Orleans, LA
 **Data notes**:
+- Data is deduplicated on EventDate, BlockAddress, and SubjectID, which reduces the number of rows by ~0.07%
 - Addresses were partially anonymized by the department replacing the last two numbers of the address number with XX; these were replaced with 00 so we could at least geocode the block level address
+- search_conducted is true when the ActionsTaken includes "Search Occurred: Yes", and it's false when that is not present or the ActionsTaken column is NA, under the assumption that NA is equivalent to "Stop Results: No action taken"
+- reason_for_stop is StopDescription in the raw data; type is based on this column
+- outcomes, search, and contraband fields are all based on the ActionsTaken column, which is passed through as raw_actions_taken; NA in this column is assumed to be 'no actions taken'
+- subject_race is based on SubjectRace raw column, which is passed through as raw_subject_race
+- data before 2010 is sparse and unreliable so it is removed from the clean dataset

 ## Statewide, MA
 **Data notes**: